dunefskychadwick/dunefskychadwick.github.io/PLO3.md

 ## 3.4: Apply Evidence to Design Solutions: Identify, describe, propose, implement & assess - criteria for levels.

 I will be creating an environmental scan in my field experience after the usability test is officially finished this week.
 I will include how this environmental scan met this PLO once this is finished, before the final draft of this website is due.
+Please let me know if this artifact will not work for this PLO.

 [Click here to view the environmental scan.]({{dunefskychadwick.github.io}}/assets/pdfs/applyevidence.pdf)

 -----------------------------------------------------

-This page was a brief reflection of my field experience.
+This page is a brief reflection of my field experience.
 To read a full reflection, please click the "Field Experience" tab in the top right corner of this website.